jckouame/EclipseTrainingSlides/tracecompass/slides.md

 <center><img src="images/timingviews_density.png" style="width:600px"/></center>
 <br/>
 - In other words, fast system calls are on the left and slow system calls are on the right

+---
+title: Density view
+subtitle: API

+- `AbstractSegmentStoreDensityView`
+	- An abstract class that helps create a density view
+	- `createSegmentStoreTableViewer`: has to return an `AbstractSegmentStoreTableViewer` (can reuse the one from Latency table view!).
+Left part of the view.
+	- `createSegmentStoreDensityViewer`: has to return an `AbstractSegmentStoreDensityViewer`.
+Right part of the view.

+- `AbstractSegmentStoreDensityViewer`
+	- An abstract class that helps create a density viewer.
+	- `getSegmentStoreProvider`: returns which analysis module will provide the segment

+---
+title: Exercise: Create a Density View

+- Reset to **TRACECOMPASS7_START**
+- Create class `ProcessingLatencyDensityViewer`, select super class (extends)  `AbstractSegmentStoreDensityViewer`
+	- Implement method `getSegmentStoreProvider`
+- In plugin.xml, create the missing class `ProcessingLatencyDensityView` (tip: click the hyperlink to bring up the New Class wizard).
+Select super class (extends)  `AbstractSegmentStoreDensityView`.
+	- Implement `createSegmentStoreTableViewer` : Reuse the one from Latency Table view!
+	- Implement `createSegmentStoreDensityViewer`
+- <b>Go!</b>

+---
+title: Module 8 Review

+TODO: Review notions and exercices